Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 • Egg: The addition of an egg alters the texture by making the bread a little denser and heartier.
 Omitting it will result in a slightly lighter, fluffier loaf.

-• Don’t have buttermilk?
-Simply add 1 tablespoon + ¼ teaspoon white or cider vinegar to 1¼ cups milk, stir and let sit for 15 minutes until thickened.
+• Buttermilk: If you don’t have buttermilk, you can make your own simply by adding 1 tablespoon + ¼ teaspoon white or cider vinegar to 1¼ cups milk.
+Stir and let sit for 15 minutes until thickened.

 • Storage: Store Irish soda bread in a well-sealed bag on the counter for up to 3 days or slice it, wrap tightly and freeze for up to 2 months.